Mid Mountains Legal Blog

 Is it possible to remove a covenant?

 It is possible to apply for planning permission through your local council who have the ability to amend a covenant.
-However, the process for such an application is generally complex and requires consent by all owners affected by that covenant (which can be hundreds of owners).
+However, the process for such an application is generally complex and requires consent by all owners affected by that covenant.

 You might like...